Category: Real Estate News

 The Long-Awaited Slowdown In the Pace of Economic Activity Nationally is Here, or Is It?

 By Mark Sprague, State Director of Information Capital Jobs nationally and locally continue to be created at a robust pace.
-(Job openings are twice the number of people out of work nationally and locally.)
-Consumers are spending.
-Businesses are investing.
-The housing market has slowed largely because of a lack of supply rather than a drop in demand. […]
+(Job openings are twice the number of people out of work nationally and […]

 Read More of The Long-Awaited Slowdown In the Pace of Economic Activity Nationally is Here, or Is It? >>